Parti Québécois: Plamondon leadership

 The 2022 provincial election saw even further erosion and an unprecedented loss of support for the Parti Québécois.
 Not only did the party once again not form government or the official opposition, but it was reduced to its smallest-ever presence in the legislature, with only three seats won.
 The previous low was its second election, in 1973, where the party won six seats.
 Although new party leader Paul St-Pierre Plamondon managed to win his seat, the PQ lost its official party status and came in a distant fourth place.
 It won only 14 percent of the vote, its lowest ever.
 The movement of most voter support over to the CAQ and other nationalist parties put into question the party's relevance and its ability to survive in future.
+Despite this the party did outperform polling expectations that previously showed the party receiving under 10 percent of the vote and being almost completely shut out of the Assembly.

 On December 1, 2022, the PQ's three newly elected members were barred from the Quebec legislature following their refusal to swear an oath to the King, as required by the Constitution Act, 1867.
 In response, on December 9, 2022, the CAQ passed a bill abolishing the requirement, allowing the PQ into the legislature by early 2023, however its legality is being questioned.

 After the 2022 provincial election, the PQ held a leadership confidence vote in March 2023.
 Plamondon broke a record for the PQ votes of confidence, with 98.51% support.

 Since the 2022 election, the PQ saw an increase in its support in polls with them polling as the second largest party but still behind the CAQ.
 On October 2, 2023, the PQ won its fourth seat with its win in the 2023 Jean-Talon provincial by-election, with Pascal Paradis being elected MNA.
 Since November 2023, the PQ has been polling as the largest party with support over 30%.
 Their polling has reportedly been affected by the 2025 United States trade war with Canada and Mexico.
 On March 17, 2025, the PQ won its fifth seat with its win in the 2025 Terrebonne provincial by-election, with Catherine Gentilcore being elected MNA.
-On August 11, 2025, the PQ won its sixth seat with its win in the 2025 Arthabaska provincial by-election, with Alex Boissonneault being elected MNA.
+On August 11, 2025, the PQ won its sixth seat with its win in the 2025 Arthabaska provincial by-election, with Alex Boissonneault being elected MNA; the party would also win the 2026 Chicoutimi provincial by-election, with Marie-Karlynn Laflamme elected MNA.